Peter Brook : “Art only becomes useful to man and society if it contains within it an urge to action.”

 - Sharing skills, experiences and creativity

-We are creating a think tank to study the effects of theatrical learning on language acquisitions:
+We are running a think tank to study the effects of theatrical learning on language acquisitions:

 - Measure the results, progress in understanding, pronunciation, interpretation and spontaneous expression.